Clearnose skate: Eggs

 Egg deposition occurs in pairs, and up to 30 pairs may be laid by a female.
 As the female lays the egg, the longer anterior horns emerge first.
 The shorter posterior horns follow and enable the egg case to anchor to the substrate, as they are covered in a sticky substance.

 At first, the embryo is completely enclosed within the egg case.
 As it develops, a small hole (called the respiratory canal) along the base of the horns opens, allowing seawater to enter the case.
 The flow of seawater is maintained by the tail beating of the embryo.

+Embryonic clearnose skates demonstrate a ventilatory freeze response when a weak low-frequency electric field is imposed upon the egg capsule.
+This freeze behavior will cause the egg-encapsulated embryonic skates to stop ventilatory streaming.
+This will decrease the likelihood of sensory detection, and thus "cloak" embryos from searching egg predators.

 Life cycle

 The clearnose skate life cycle starts when a female deposits an egg.
 The embryo begins to enlarge as its cells divide.
 As division occurs, regionalization of the skate can be observed, with head and tail regions.
 Development continues with the formation of neural components, as well as spiracles and gill filaments.
 Other structures and organs continue to differentiate and grow, and finally the mottled pattern of the dorsal surface is developed.